kennyalmendral/kennyalmendral.github.io/_posts/2019-07-17-configure-heidisql-remote-database-ssh-tunnel.md

 Here's a quick guide on how to access a remote database in HeidiSQL using [SSH Tunnel](https://www.ssh.com/ssh/tunneling/example){:target="_blank"}, which is a mechanism in [SSH](https://www.ssh.com/ssh/){:target="_blank"} for tunneling application ports from the client machine to the server machine and vice versa.

+Suppose HeidiSQL is already running, click on an existing session or create a new one by clicking the **New** button.

 ## Basic Settings

 Under the **Settings** tab, do the following: